dccuchile/CC6204/autocorrect/README.md

 ### Things to rememeber

 Remember that the `test_data` returned by `get_test_data` can consist of multiple arguments that you should pass to your function when testing.
 Also remember that the numerical data to be passed to you function comes as a Python `list`.
 Your function probably expects a tensor, so you must convert it to a Pytorch tensor first `test_data = torch.tensor(test_data)`.
-The autocorrect function `sumbit` accepts multiple datatypes as an answer, so you do not need to convert your Pytorch tensor to list to use it.
+The autocorrect function `submit` accepts multiple datatypes as an answer, so you do not need to convert your Pytorch tensor to list to use it.